IJustinChan/Jumping-Shooter/README.md

 # CSE3190-Project

 ## Game Overview
 Our game is called Jumping Shooter.
 The objective of the player is to go through a map and collect all the stars so they can go through a portal to the next level.
 The player will need to defeat enemies along the way by shooting the enemies.
 However, the enemies can also shoot back and the player only has five lives.
 Once the player reaches a portal, they will be taken to the next level.
 The first three levels of the game will always be the same.
-After level 3, all the other levels will be randomly generated and there will be an infinite amount.
+After level 3, all the other levels will be randomly generated and there will be an infinite amount of levels.

 ## How To Run The Program